cubegsm/sfwd/README.md

 ```

 IPv4 addresses are specified in CIDR format as specified in RFC 4632.
-For LPM/FIB/ACL they consist of the dot notation for the address and a prefix
+For ACL they consist of the dot notation for the address and a prefix
 length separated by ‘/’.
 For example, 192.168.0.34/32, where the address
 is 192.168.0.34 and the prefix length is 32.
-For EM, they consist of just the
-dot notation for the address and no prefix length.
-For example, 192.168.0.34,
-where the Address is 192.168.0.34.
-EM also includes ports which are specified
-as a single number which represents a single port.

 The application parses the rules from the file, it ignores empty and comment
 lines and parses and validates the rules it reads.
 If errors are detected, the